Lake Washington Institute of Technology

-The Lake Washington Institute of Technology (LWTech) is a public community college of technology in Kirkland, Washington.
+The Lake Washington Institute of Technology (LWTech) is a public community college in Kirkland, Washington.
 LWTech is a member of the Washington State Board for Community and Technical Colleges and offers bachelor's degrees, associate degrees, and professional certificates in more than 40 areas of study.

 In addition to regular enrollment, LWTech offers a Technical Academy, a full-time special purpose high school program giving qualifying students, ages 16 to 20, an opportunity to complete their high school diploma and to earn a two-year college technical degree at the same time.
 Other high school programs include, Running Start, Open Doors, Tech Prep, Adult High School Completion, and WANIC.
 In addition to high school diplomas, these students can also earn associate degrees.

 LWTech has one of the highest completion rates in the State of Washington.

 History

 Lake Washington Institute of Technology was founded in 1949 by Lake Washington School District as an adult vocational training program.
 At first only offering a sewing program, it expanded to other vocations over the years, including automotive, culinary arts, and engineering.
 In 1978, local taxpayers passed a bond issue to construct a new facility for the school.
 A site then north of Kirkland near Totem Lake (since annexed) was chosen and the school opened by 1983.
 In 1991 LWTech became independent of the school district and on September 1, 1991 the institute became a degree-granting technical college with all the rights and responsibilities of a technical college as prescribed by state law.
 The school dental program was initiated in the fall of 1996, the state's first new program in 22 years.

 Additions were added to the school including a new administration building in 1994.
 Ground was broken on August 12, 2002 for a new 60000 sqft $17 million technology building adjoining the administration (or West Building) that was to add twenty classrooms and a new multi-level library facility to the school.
 The building was designed by architect Harry Cummings of Cummings & Associates with input from faculty, students and regional employers.

 The college expanded again in 2004 with a satellite campus on the edge of Marymoor Park in Redmond replacing a small training building owned by the school that was formerly a missile-repair shop built during the Cold War as part of the Nike Ajax missile-defense system.
 The 21000 sqft building features five classrooms, a library, auditorium and office and eating spaces.

 On April 18, 2011, Washington Gov. Christine Gregoire signed Substitute Senate Bill 5664 to change the name of Lake Washington Technical College to Lake Washington Institute of Technology.
 The name change took effect on July 22, 2011.
 The Redmond Campus was closed in spring of 2017.
 The college currently leases out its Redmond Campus Building to the City of Redmond.

 In 2011, LWTech opened its new 83000 sqft Allied Health building, housing the college's ever expanding health services programs.